liangrog/cfctl/README.md

 # Output parameters only for all stacks
 $ cfctl stack deploy --env production --param-only

+#Keeping stack when creation fails and in ROLLBACK_COMPLETE state
+$ cfctl stack deploy --keep-stack-on-failure

 # Delete a stack
 $ cfctl stack delete stack-1